-3.7.Capstone
+3.7.
+Capstone

 - 3.7.1.
 The final nine (9) General Education units form the Capstone.
-All students, including transfer students who have completed a certified lower-division General Education program, must complete nine (9) units of Capstone courses - 3.7.2.
+All students, including transfer students who have completed a certified lower-division General Education program, must complete nine (9) units of Capstone courses.
+All students must fulfill one (1) of their three (3) upper division GE Capstone requirements by taking a three-unit Writing Intensive Capstone (i.e., one course). - 3.7.2.
 The purpose of the Capstone is to bring the strands of the General Education experience into focus, to reinforce knowledge and skills acquired from many areas, and to incorporate depth in the form of more sophisticated tools and analysis, if not necessarily in terms of content knowledge.
-For transfer students, the Capstone may offer an opportunity to connect to the campus in a learning community outside of the major department. - 3.7.3.
+For transfer students, the Capstone may offer an opportunity to connect to the campus in a learning community outside of the major department.

+3.7.3.
 Capstone General Education courses shall be upper-division.
 These courses will have as prerequisites the entire Foundation curriculum along with one or more Explorations courses and upper-division standing.
 All courses at this level must demonstrably develop advanced college skills, including writing, synthesis and application of knowledge, analysis, critique, and research.